 How to have an accelerated metabolism in a healthy way (advantages and disadvantages)

-For this reason, I am going to give you complete information so that you can see the subject from its different angles and tell you what you can do to find the balance that allows you to achieve the body you want.
+Therefore, I am going to give you complete information so that you can see the subject from its different angles and tell you what you can do to find the balance that allows you to achieve the body you want.

 What is metabolism?